Eschatologue/CM_wiki/docs/class/fighter/spellshot.md

 > *Masters of Arcane Precision*

-Once known as Sylvian Archers, Spellshots are elite combatants who weave magic into their archery with deadly finesse.
-What began as a secretive elven tradition has since spread across cultures, studied and adapted by those who blend arcane talent with deadly accuracy.
+Once known as Sylvian Archers, Spellshots are elite combatants who weave magic into their marksmenship with deadly finesse.
+What began as a secretive elven tradition has since spread across cultures, studied and adapted by those who blend arcane talent with otherworldy accuracy.
 Spellshots are feared for their ability to strike with supernatural force and precision—felling foes before they even sense danger

 ### Level 3: Mystic Discipline